Shanghainese: Classification

 Map of Wu subgroups.
 The Shanghainese branch shown in blue-green.

 Shanghainese macroscopically is spoken in Shanghai and parts of eastern Nantong, and constitutes the Shanghai subranch of the Northern Wu family of Wu Chinese.
-Some linguists group Shanghainese with nearby varieties, such as Huzhounese and Suzhounese, which has about 73% lexical similarity with Standard Mandarin, into a branch known as Suhujia (蘇滬嘉小片), due to them sharing many phonological, lexical, and grammatical similarities.
+Some linguists group Shanghainese with nearby varieties, such as Huzhounese and Suzhounese, which has about 73% lexical similarity with Standard Mandarin, into a branch known as Suhujia (蘇滬嘉小片 (苏沪嘉小片)), due to them sharing many phonological, lexical, and grammatical similarities.
 Newer varieties of Shanghainese, however, have been influenced by standard Chinese as well as Cantonese and other varieties, making the Shanghainese idiolects spoken by young people in the city different from that spoken by the older population.
 Also, the practice of inserting Mandarin into Shanghainese conversations is very common, at least for young people.
-Like most subdivisions of Chinese, it is easier for a local speaker to understand Mandarin than it is for a Mandarin speaker to understand the local language.
-It is also of note that Shanghainese, like other Northern Wu languages, is not mutually intelligible with Southern Wu languages like Taizhounese and Wenzhounese.
+It is also of note that Shanghainese, like other Northern Wu languages, is not mutually intelligible with Southern Wu languages like Wenzhounese.